ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/08-code-tuning.md

 ### Bubble sort

-Turning to Bubble Sort, the first thing we should notice from this table is that it is far slower on random input than Insertion Sort.
-Let's consider a possible improvement that is sometimes suggested for Bubble Sort.
+Turning to Bubble sort, the first thing we should notice from this table is that it is far slower on random input than Insertion sort.
+Let's consider a possible improvement that is sometimes suggested for Bubble sort.
 That is to check during each iteration of the outer loop to see if any swaps took place during that iteration, and quit if not (since we know the list is ordered at this point).
 We can improve on this idea even more by recognizing that if the last swap done affects the values